Visiting

 Paoli – 15 minutes

 A neat little area with an old mill on the Sugar River.
 Artsy shops all within walking distance to each other.
 Weekends usually have live music outside and you can grab a beer from the Hop Garden.
 Seven Acre Dairy (restaurant/hotel) is getting written up in national publications.
-Contact Sugar River Outfitters if you want to canoe or tube the Sugar River. https://sugarriveroutfitterswi.com/
+Contact Sugar River Outfitters if you want to canoe or tube the Sugar River.
+Paoli Link | Sugar River Outfitters Link (Canoe/Kayak/Tubing)

 Mt Horeb – 23 minutes

 Known for its “trollway”, the main road has a number of carved wooden statues of trolls.
 Another old downtown area with shops, antiques, and a big Duluth Trading Company store (that’s where they are headquartered.)
+While you are in Mt.
+Horeb, make sure to check out the Gempler’s Store and buy a bottle of coke from the coke machine!
+(The owners are neighbors of ours!)
+Mt Horeb Link

 Wisconsin Dells – 1 hr 30 m

 Wisconsin Dells is known for it picturesque rock formations on the Wisconsin River.
 You can take a boat or duck ride and see them.
 You can canoe the Wisconsin River or the different lakes.
 Wisconsin Dells downtown is known as a tourist trap, with all kinds of goofy things.
 Ripley’s Believe It Or Not, mini-golf, go-cart rides, and more waterparks than anywhere else in the world.
+Wisconsin Dells Link

 Baraboo – 1 hr 25 m

 Baraboo is home to Circus World Museum, the Crane Foundation (learn about the birds), and the very picturesque Devil’s Lake Park.
 (Great hiking trails along with a beautiful lake.)
 There is also a HoChunk Casino.
+Baraboo Link

 Epic Campus, Verona, WI – 24 minutes

 The local version of Microsoft or Apple, this software company has an amazing campus of 22 buildings and gardens that are open to the public.
 You can wander around for hours and hours and hours.
 (There is no way to see everything in less than a week.)
 Whimsical buildings and rooms, art everywhere, it you are an artistic person, this is a must-see.
 Kids will love the Harry Potter, Lord of the Rings, Alice in Wonderland, Star Wars, and other themes.
 (But, don’t assume this is only for kids!)
-Because of the popularity of Epic, they now require reservations (if you just want to wander outside in the gardens, you can without reservations.) https://www.epic.com/visiting/
+Because of the popularity of Epic, they now require reservations (if you just want to wander outside in the gardens, you can without reservations.)
+Epic Campus sign up link

 Taliesen/Spring Green – 57 minutes

 The working school and home of the famous architect Frank Lloyd Wright.
 From our house, the drive to Spring Green is pretty amazing, with winding roads over hills and through valleys.
 (Only problem is there isn’t many areas to pull off to take pictures!)
-(Also see FLWright places in Madison.)
+Spring Green is also the home of the American Players Theater, an acclaimed theater known for their outdoor venue.
+Please note, Taliesen is not cheap to tour.
+But the good news is that your money goes towards restoration and upkeep.
+Taliesen Link | Spring Green Link | American Players Theater

 House on the Rock – 1 hr 8 minutes